gcla/termshark/docs/UserGuide.md

 determines it needs to regenerate parts of the UI e.g. if packet colors or columns may be different.
 Note that if you create a new profile "new" while currently using profile "old", the settings for "new" are initialized from "old" (the toml file is copied); but then further changes apply to profile
 "new" only.

+Note that some configuration settings are read only from the default profile.
+These include

+- `main.term` - termshark will launch on this tty (Unix-only)

 ### Dark Mode